Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 The second block in this case is executed if condition is False, and the name variable value is “Roger”.

-In a if statement you can have just one if and else checks, but multiple series of elif checks:
+In an if statement you can have just one if and one else, but multiple elif checks:

 condition = True